SEND Information Report

 How are the Governors involved, and what are their responsibilities?

 The Governing Body has identified a governor to have oversight of special educational needs provision in the school and to ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
-At St. Mary’s Catholic Primary this role is undertaken by the Special Educational Needs Governor (Mary Ormsby) who will meet regularly with the SENCO and Head teacher.
+At St. Mary’s Catholic Primary this role is undertaken by the Special Educational Needs Governor ( Mrs Molyneux ) who will meet regularly with the SENCo and Head teacher.

 What training have the staff supporting children with special educational needs, had or are currently having?

 Individual Staff training needs are identified and planned for.
-The training is linked to personal and professional development, children needs and school needs.
+The training is linked to personal and professional development and children and school needs.
 All staff are encouraged to undertake training and development in order to maintain and develop the quality of teaching and provision and to respond to the strengths and needs of all pupils.

-The school’s SENCO regularly attends the LA SENCO network meetings in order to keep up to date with local and national updates in SEND.
-The school SENCO has links with Edge Hill University inclusion team and training team.
+The school’s SENCo regularly attends the LA SENCO network meetings in order to keep up to date with local and national updates in SEND.
+The school SENC0 has links with Edge Hill University inclusion team and training team.

 How are parents involved in school life?

 Parents are encouraged to become fully involved in school life.